 Anxiety is a huge problem in our modern world with an estimated 40 million people in the US suffering anxiety disorders.
 In Australia, it’s estimated that 45% of people will experience a mental health condition in their lifetime.
 In any one year, around 1 million Aussie adults have depression, and over 2 million have anxiety.
-So anxiety is a huge issue in our society.
+So anxiety is a huge issue in our society, but what triggers anxiety?

 Symptoms of anxiety may include but are not limited to a feeling of fear, a sense of impending dread, difficulty breathing, rumination, excessive sweating, irritability, a desire to fight/flight, a pounding heartbeat, and tense muscles.